Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 10
+## Century 10 -> 11

-> _The password for Century11 is the 10th and 8th word of the Windows Update service description combined PLUS the name of the file on the desktop._
+> The password for Century11 is the 10th and 8th word of the Windows Update service description combined PLUS the name of the file on the desktop.

 We can pipe the **Get-WmiObject** and **Select-Object** as follows: